javers/javers.github.io/documentation/spring-boot-integration/index.md

 Thanks to the Spring Boot magic, Javers auto-configuration when available on a classpath, is automatically picked up and loaded.

-Javers auto-configuration creates
-all required Javers beans and optimally adjusts them according to your application configuration:
+The Javers starter creates all required Javers beans and optimally adjusts them according to your application configuration.
+That is:

 - [JaVers instance bean](/documentation/spring-integration/#javers-instance-as-spring-bean)
   with [JaversRepository](/documentation/repository-configuration)